wp-plugins/nextgen-gallery/readme.txt

 under a Creative Commons License, which allowing you to use, modify and redistribute them for noncommercial purposes.

-For commercial use please look at the Jeroen's homepage : http://www.jeroenwijering.com/
+For commercial use please look at the Jeroen's homepage : http://www.longtailvideo.com/

 == Installation ==

 1. Upload the files to wp-content/plugins/nextgen-gallery

-2. Go to the web page http://www.longtailvideo.com/ and download the JW Image Rotator and unpack the conent
+2. If you would like to use a Flash slideshow, go to <a href="http://www.longtailvideo.com/" title="JW Image Rotator">Longtail Video</a>, download the JW Image Rotator and unpack the conent

-3. Upload the file imagerotator.swf to the nextgen-gallery folder
+3. Upload the file imagerotator.swf to the NextGEN-gallery folder

 4. Activate the plugin